rust-lang/rust/doc/tutorial.md

 let y = move x;
 ~~~~

-> ***Note:*** this discussion of copying vs moving does not account
-> for the "last use" rules that automatically promote copy operations
-> to moves.
-This is an evolving area of the language that will
-> continue to change.

 Owned boxes, when they do not contain any managed boxes, can be sent
 to other tasks.
 The sending task will give up ownership of the box,
 and won't be able to access it afterwards.
 The receiving task will
 become the sole owner of the box.

+> ***Note:*** this discussion of copying vs moving does not account
+> for the "last use" rules that automatically promote copy operations
+> to moves.
+Last use is expected to be removed from the language in
+> favor of explicit moves.

 ## Borrowed pointers